EduMIPS64/edumips64/readme.md

-The JAR for the latest development version is available at http://lupino3.github.io/edumips64/edumips64-latest.jar (built by Travis CI every time a new revision is pushed).
+The JAR for the latest development version is available at http://lupino3.github.io/edumips64/edumips64-latest.jar (built by Travis CI every time a new revision is pushed and passes unit tests).

 Requirements
 ------------